 Employee absence and tardiness can hurt a business.
-A company suffers time, revenue, and productivity loss when a person fails to adhere to its time & attendance policy, so it’s best to limit occurrences as much as you can.
+A company suffers time, revenue, and productivity loss when a person fails to adhere to its time and attendance policy, so it’s best to limit occurrences as much as you can.
 One of the main causes of frequent absenteeism is a breakdown in communication between management and their employees.
 Let’s look at some ways to fix that.

 Set a Well-Defined Policy

-When you create your time & attendance policy, be sure to state clearly the maximum number of absences and late clock-ins that a staff member is allowed.
+When you create your time and attendance policy, be sure to state clearly the maximum number of absences and late clock-ins that a staff member is allowed.
 Determine how many of each would be reasonably acceptable while considering the possibility of unexpected circumstances.
 A car accident can’t be predicted, but it’s an understandable reason for an absence.

 After your policy is set, explain what it entails to all new hires.
 If your policy changes, hold a staff meeting and review it to ensure that everyone understands what is expected of them.

 A clear and concise posted schedule is the oil for the gears for your time and attendance policy.
 It tells your personnel exactly when they start and when they finish for the day.
 Your policy must be easily understood and remembered.
 If a schedule is unclear, it can be misinterpreted and an employee might violate your protocol without realizing it.
 Your schedule should be transparent and able to be understood at a glance.

 Absenteeism and late clock-ins must be tracked accurately.
 If a worker is consistently missing his shift or late on his scheduled time, the company must be aware of it.
 A missing team member is a loss of productivity.
 Without attendance tracking, it’s almost impossible to see where the loss is coming from.
 But how do you track it?